-In competitions between national teams (e.g. FIM Motocross of Nations), it is compulsory that the helmet's overall graphics represent the colours of the team's national flag or the colours as mentioned in the table below.
+In competitions between national teams (e.g. FIM Motocross of Nations), it is recommended that the helmet's overall graphics represent the colours of the team's national flag or the colours as mentioned in the table below.
 The national flag can be replicated in stripes, bands or other patterns.

-Andorra FMA White with vertical blue, yellow and red bands

-Argentina CAMOD White with blue horizontal band

-Green and yellow sides, red, white & blue

-Australia MA representation of the Australian flag across the
+Andorra FMA White with vertical blue, yellow and red bands Argentina CAMOD White with blue horizontal band Australia MA Green and yellow sides, red, white & blue representation of the Australian flag across the top

-top
+Delahat wash with a CO formal wide like the color of

-A 4i - OeAMTC Bright red with a 60 mm wide black band and the
+Austria OeAMTC Bright red with a 60 [mm] wide black band and

-Austria label of the OeAMTC in a white field on the front
+the label of the OeAMTC in a white field on the

-Dalaisas EMD side

-Belgium FMB Yellow
+Belgium FMB front side Yellow

-Brazil CBM Yellow and green
+Brazil CBM

-Bulgaria BMF Green and red
+Bulgaria BMF Yellow and green Green and red

-Canada СМА White and 3 Red Maple leaves, one on front and
+Dulgaria DIVIE White and 3 Red Maple leaves, one on front an

-one on each side
+Canada CMA one on each side

-Chile FMC Red with blue band and yellow stars
+Chile FMC Red with blue and white bands and white stars

-China CMSA Red and yellow
+China CAMF Red and yellow

 Czech Republic ACCR Blue with red, white and blue border

 Denmark DMU Red and white

 Finland SML White with blue cross

 France FFM Blue

 Germany DMSB White with black border

 Great Britain ACU Green

-Greece ELPA White with blue border
+Greece AMOTOE White with blue border

 Hungary MAMS Red and green

 Ireland MCUI Green and orange

-Italy FMI Red with one green and one white horizontal band
+Italy ENAL Red with one green and one white horizontal

+Italy FMI band

 Japan MFJ White with red circle on top

 Kenya KMSF Black, Red, Green, with white bands and the country name KENYA on both sides.

 Luxembourg MUL Purple

 Mexico FMM White with green and red border

 Monaco MCM Blue and white

 Netherlands KNMV Orange

 New Zealand MNZ White with black kiwi on front

 Norway NMF Red and blue

-Peru FPEM Red with 75 mm wide white strips and blue and yellow chequered border
+Peru FPEM Red with 75 [mm] wide white strips and blue and yellow chequered border

 Poland PZM White with red band

 Portugal FNM White

-Rumania FRM Black with vertical blue, yellow and red bands with national emblem.
+Black with vertical blue, yellow and red bands

+Rumania FRM with national emblem.

 Russia MFR White with a red border and a vertical red band with star

 San Marino FSM White with the San Marino National emblem

 Slovakia SMF Blue, red and white

-South Africa MSA Black, green, blue and red with yellow and white bands
+Black, green, blue and red with yellow and white

+South Africa MSA bands

 Spain RFME Yellow and red

 Sweden SVEMO Blue and yellow

 Switzerland FMS Red with white cross

 Uruguay FUM Light blue

 USA AMA Blue with 2 white bands